 What does your office appear to be?
 What’s in it?

 I wanted my workplace to appear to be a tech space, so it’s mostly white.
 It’s no longer a conventional NYPD office, which is normally darkish, with timber furniture.
 I preserve what we call our legacy treasures on a large shelf.
 It’s nearly a museum of vintage NYPD IT that we’ve decommissioned.
-I actually have the antique electricity switch from the legacy mainframe 911 gadget.
-I actually have one of the first legacy mobile gadgets that we used, kind of a pager.
-I actually have an antique black-and-white CCTV surveillance-digital camera viewing box.
+I have the antique electricity switch from the legacy mainframe 911 gadget.
+I have one of the first legacy mobile devices we used, kind of a pager.
+I have an antique black-and-white CCTV surveillance-digital camera viewing box.
 And I have modern-day stuff: frame cameras, a mobile radiation detector.